microservices-api/appsody-okd-lab/README.md

 ### Create a new project with Appsody

-Create a directory named `starter` and navigate to it in terminal by running the following commands:
+Let's create a directory named `starter` and navigate to it in terminal by running the following commands:

 ```
 mkdir starter
 cd starter
 ```

-Let's create a new project using the `java-microprofile` stack, which uses the Java MicroProfile APIs and will run on the open-source Open Liberty runtime on Eclipse Open J9.
+Let's create a new project using the `java-microprofile` stack, which uses the Java MicroProfile APIs and will run on the open-sourced Open Liberty runtime.

 ```
 appsody init java-microprofile